julie-christopoulos/julie-christopoulos.github.io/project.md

 *Figure 2: Predictor importance for ensemble learning method.*

+The predictor importance plot illustrates the relevance of the predictors in determining the MLH estimates.
+Unsuprisingly, the height predictors hold the highest importance since they describe the mixed layer well.
+The solar hour angle and the terrain flag were the next variables to stand out.
+The solar hour angle value suggests the importance of the diurnal cycle for determining boundary layer development while the significant importance of the terrain flag offers the distinction between marine- (CPEX-AW) and terrestrial-type (ACT-America) MLHs.

 ## Summary Statistics

 | Method                | NMB   | NME   | MB     | ME    | RMSE   | CORR |